 Starting with Windows Vista, Protected Mode was added as a new feature in Internet Explorer 7.
 This Protected Mode, added an extra layer of protection by locking down parts of your operating system that your browser did not ordinarily need to use, thereby preventing attackers from installing software or modifying system settings if they did manage to run exploit code.

 In Windows 8, with Internet Explorer 10, Microsoft has further hardened and enhanced the Protected Mode, by introducing additional restrictions.
 Metro-style Internet Explorer will run with Enhanced Protected Mode enabled at all times.

 Enhanced Protected Mode

 Enhanced Protected Mode restricts Internet Explorer access to locations that contain your personal information until you grant permission to it.
-This helps prevent any exploit code from accessing your personal information without your permission.
+This helps prevent any exploits code from accessing your personal information without your permission.
 Let us see what Enhanced Protection Mode or EPM does.

 Protects personal files

 Consider Web-based email.
 If you want to attach a file from your Documents folder to the email, then Internet Explorer needs permission to access the file and upload it to your email provider.
 With Enhanced Protected Mode, a “broker process” will grant Internet Explorer temporary access to the file only if you actually click on “Open” on the file upload dialog.
 Brokering is done automatically after you choose to open a file.
 This is like providing a single safe deposit box to Internet Explorer when requested, instead of giving access to the entire safe all of the time.